NicholasLam1/cse15l-lab-reports/lab-report-3-week-5.md

 203:        areas of concern that are having a proportionally greater scientific and social impact upon
 226:        target the journals that have the greatest impact.
 Although there may still be a long road
 ```

+This is searching through the contents of the technical/plos/journal.pbio.0020001.txt file for any instances of impact and prints out which line it came from and the corresponding line.
+This is useful since it can pinpoint where in the text that specific word is located.

 ```
 [cs15lfa22ln@ieng6-202]:docsearch:152$ grep -n "science" technical/plos/journal.pbio.0020001.txt